 Breast or from the bottle, fresh or frozen, mother's milk provides all the nutrition the baby requires.
-Frozen and bottled breast milk is not any less nutrition just because it comes from a bottle.
+Frozen and bottled breast milk is not any less nutritious just because it comes from a bottle.
 While that being said, breastfeeding is not just about nutrition for the baby, it establishes comfort, bonding, security and closeness.
-Here is a list of pros and cons with both options
+Here is a list of pros and cons of both options

-- Bonding with your lil one.
-It is a well researched fact that skin to skin contact with your baby helps in both physical and mental development of your baby.
+- Bonding with your little one.
+It is a well-researched fact that skin-to-skin contact with your baby helps in both the physical and mental development of your baby.
 And there is no greater feeling in the world than the one when your baby nuzzles up close to your chest.
 It is a very secure feeling that both the baby and you can enjoy.

 - Saves time & money.
-There are no bottles, nipples buy, wash and sterilise.
+There are no bottles or nipples to buy, wash or sterilize.

 - Nursing in public could be tough.
 Breastfeeding when you are out of home and in a public space like a mall or restaurant may become a challenge.
-Which is why breastfeeding kurtas and nursing stoles will prove to be very helpful.
-You can browse through Morph's collection of feeding kurtis here and the range of nursing stoles here.
+This is why breastfeeding kurtas and nursing stoles will be very helpful.

-- You will have to plan your 'me' time according to baby's feeding schedule.
+- You must plan your 'me' time according to the baby's feeding schedule.
 If you are breastfeeding, then your baby is dependent on you for all meals.
-And considering that babies need to be nursed every few hours, you will have a very small window between which you will actually be able to go out by yourself and get some 'me' time.
+And considering that babies need to be nursed every few hours, you will have a tiny window between which you will be able to go out by yourself and get some 'me' time.

 - Monitoring the feeds.
 By pumping and bottle feeding, it’s easier to monitor how much your baby is eating at each feed.

 - Takes time.
-It is an endless cycle of washing and sanitising bottles and nipples.
+It is an endless cycle of washing and sanitizing bottles and nipples.
 It also takes time to refrigerate what you pump, thaw it and then feed your baby.

 - Takes money.
-Breast pumps, bottles, nipples, sterilisers and more.
-There is lot to buy and manage.
+Breast pumps, bottles, nipples, sterilizers and more.
+There is a lot to buy and manage.

 - Possibility of contamination.
 When your baby is not nursing directly from you, there is a possibility of contamination of pump parts, bottles and during the process of freezing and thawing.
 If the milk gets contaminated, the baby can get sick.